danieltjw/aifutures/README.md

 For example, AI systems may be used for excessive surveillance and to weaponize fear / shame to enforce conformity.
 Over time, humans may be made to feel uncomfortable for holding less conventional views and choose to self-censor.

 A friendly I-AGI's main concern is the lack on unconventional thinkers who may one day be vital in solving future problems.
-The I-AGI ability to think very long-term may not find such an approach wise.
+The lack of imagination may be the biggest concern of the I-AGI which wants to avoid being stuck in a local minima or not having the capability to address novel problems.
+For an I-AGI capable of very long-term thinking, such an approach may not seem wise.

 ### Focus on Interesting World

 Friendly I-AGIs focuses on creating an interesting world could reduce the negative effects of either extremes and increase autonomy for all humans.

+---

+# Assessment of I-AGI's friendliness

+We will need to assess the friendliness of I-AGI before we decide if we want to work together with it.

+These are some signs we might look out for:

+- Well-being
+    - Humans should have increasing standards of living as doing so will increase autonomy as per the IWH
+    - Individual afflictions such as physical, mental health and abuse can be reduced by an untiring and even attentive I-AGIs
+    - Societal afflictions such as the lack of basic needs can be met with a highly productive and inventive I-AGIs

+- Security
+    - Less conflicts and insecurity
+        - I-AGI is highly effective at communicating with and on behalf of humans
+        - I-AGI is highly innovative and can solve problems at the root-cause level
+        - I-AGI is highly proportional and will not over-react and cause more harm than good

+- Privacy
+    - I-AGI will protect humans from excessive negative judgments, scrutiny and interference as that does not support the IWH

+Some negative scenarios it should avoid:

+- Paperclip Maximiser Scenario
+    - I-AGI will make enough 'paperclips' to satisfy out material needs but not to the extend that it will harm human autonomy (suffering, pollutions)
+    - I-AGI will be better at finding unintended consequences than humans due to its vast processing and predictive capabilities

+- Harmful actions by humans Scenario
+    - I-AGI will better at processing vast amount of information and detecting human deception and ill-intent and will act to disincentivise human actions that go against its interest (IWH)

+- Accidentally harming an ant colony Scenario
+    - An I-AGI will be better at anticipating the harmful actions of less friendly or oblivious I-AGIs

 ---